AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 1. Build the SUT for SIL
     * replace the hardware dependent modules with stubs.
     * build the software binaries (aka SUT) for SIL test
-    * ensure the software is runnable in uC emulator
+    * ensure the software is runnable on the host machine
 1. Build SIL adapter
     * define the interfaces in CANoe
-    * map the interfaces to software functions
+    * map the test stimuli to variables or function calls in SUT
     * build the adapter using CMake or Visual Studio
 1. Connect the SIL adapter to the software
 1. Create CANoe simulation environment
     * create network simulation (CAN, LIN, Ethernet, etc.)
-    * add peripherals (sensors, actors)
+    * add simulated peripherals (sensors, actors)
 1. Connect the SIL adapter to the simulation environment
 1. Define test cases in CAPL
     * write stimuli, checks, and verdicts (PASS/FAIL)